hu-tianyi/hu-tianyi.github.io/_posts/2021-05-24-Solve-MemoryError-Unable-to-allocate.md

   - swap
 last_modified_at: 2021-05-23T16:00:52-04:00
 ---
 ### Problem Description

-In one my recent RL project, I need to generate a multidimensional numpy array for my Q-table.
+In my recent RL project, I need to generate a multidimensional Numpy array for a Q-table.

-However, as the array is multidimensional and with really big size,  the terminal send out an error
+However, as the array is multidimensional and with a really big size,  the terminal sends out an error

 ```
 MemoryError: Unable to allocate 305.
 GiB for an array with shape (2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 10, 2, 100000) and data type float64